 "I had to!"
 Moses said.
 "I mean, it's weird ...
 Big Brother U.S. has never seen a big backstab on finale night."

 Rousso's loss was shocking to a lot of viewers.
-Host Julie Chen had even pegged Rousso to win when ET chatted with her earlier this summer.
+Host Julie Chen had even pegged Rousso to win when ET chatted with her

 "That actually makes me so happy that Julie Chen pegged me to win!"
 Rousso beamed after the show.
 "I'm a huge Julie Chen fan.
 She's hard to read... so, I never knew.
 Like, does Julie not like me?"